anyoptimization/pymoo/docs/source/algorithms/soo/de.md

 +++

 The classical single-objective
-differential evolution algorithm <cite data-cite="de"></cite> where different crossover variations and methods can be defined.
+differential evolution algorithm <cite data-cite="de"></cite> is where different crossover variations and methods can be defined.
 It is known for its good results for global optimization.